 This is a tricky question to answer since everybody has their own viewpoint.
-For example, Jeremy Montagu of the Oxford university characterises music as a “sound that expresses emotion.”
-Using such definition, a mother trying to sing or humming to soothe her newborn would most likely be considered music, yet this basic melody would have signified speech.
+For example, Jeremy Montagu of Oxford university characterises music as a “sound that expresses emotion.”
+Using such a definition, a mother trying to sing or hum to soothe her newborn would most likely be considered music, yet this basic melody would have signified speech.

-Rhythm, pattern, and pitch control are a crucial aspect of music.
+Rhythm, pattern, and pitch control are crucial aspects of music.
 Our forefathers may have produced rhythmic music by clapping their hands.
 This might be traced back to the first musical instruments when someone discovered that banging sticks or stones together doesn’t cause as much pain in the hands.

-Since then, rhythm and music evolved in many respects, along with the dynamic changes experienced by civilisations brought about by technology.
-Today, musicians enjoy a wide variety of tools to make the most out of rhythm and music.
+Since then, rhythm and music have evolved in many respects, along with the dynamic changes experienced by civilisations brought about by technology.
+Today, musicians enjoy various tools to make the most out of rhythm and music.